ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 ## Classification Metrics

-1. What is the purpose of a confusion matrix?
+Q. What is the purpose of a confusion matrix?

 <details><summary><b>Answer</b></summary>